Homes have improved in the last decade, and expectations are now greater than ever.

 Identify how to extract real, market-attractive value from the improvements your builders are putting into homes, and how to distinguish your product from the competition in this climate.
+Recognize your customers’ expectations and demonstrate your knowledge and confidence in your product.

 Industry experts Gord Cooke and Stefanie Coleman tackle the challenge of how to successfully communicate this to purchasers.